PeterGrace/wsprrs/README.md

 A WSPR decoder daemon for [ka9q-radio](https://github.com/ka9q/ka9q-radio), written in Rust.

-`wsprrs` joins a ka9q-radio multicast group, buffers 2-minute IQ windows aligned to even UTC minutes, calls `wsprd` to decode WSPR spots, and emits each spot as a JSON object on stdout.
+`wsprrs` joins a ka9q-radio multicast group, listens to the status stream to discover active mono USB-audio channels, buffers 2-minute PCM windows aligned to even UTC minutes, and runs `wsprd` on each window.
+Decoded spots are emitted as structured JSON via `tracing` and optionally appended to an NDJSON file.
+All bands decode in parallel — one independent `wsprd` process per sealed window — so a 20-band setup decodes all bands simultaneously rather than sequentially.

 ---

 ## Requirements

-- A running `ka9q-radio` instance publishing an IQ stream over multicast UDP/RTP
+- A running `ka9q-radio` instance publishing audio over multicast UDP/RTP
-- [`wsprd`](https://physics.princeton.edu/pulsar/K1JT/wsjtx.html) on your `PATH` (or configured via `WSPR_WSPRD_PATH`)
+- [`wsprd`](https://wsjt.sourceforge.io/wsjtx.html) (WSJT-X 2.5+) on your `PATH` or
+  configured via `WSPR_WSPRD_PATH`
 - Rust 2021 edition toolchain (`cargo build --release`)

 ---